b-husein/AcadSoc_Launcher/README.md

 https://chrome.google.com/webstore/detail/acadsoc-launcher/fpjijgfmbajbafepmiefhgooapmcpafp/related?hl=en&authuser=0

-"AcadSoc_Launcher" is a Google Chrome extension created to simplify the workflow of teachers in Online Academic Society;

-The extension contains several links for tools that teachers use on daily basis like:
+"AcadSoc_Launcher" is a Google Chrome extension created to simplify the workflow of teachers in Online Academic Society; It generally contains several links for tools that teachers use on daily basis like:

 1. The link for official website;
 2. The link for IM tool that teachers use for communication with administration.